 Later, serving as the parent company, M3 Music Group restructured its business by reintroducing Lowa Level Productions and DK Records under its umbrella.
 In May 2012, DK Records debuted the single "Sieben Acht (Emcee Merk)" by Dj Raw Data featuring Wizz Brown from the LP "Boom-Bap & Back-Packs" at WVST, Virginia State University radio.

-With undeniable talent, doors continue to open for M3.
-Its most recent collaboration is with the York Revolution Baseball Team serving as one of its favorite vendors for DJ services for pre-game festivities, family festivals, weddings, receptions, and more!
+Adding to its credentials, M3 collaborated with the York Revolution Baseball Team serving as one of its favorite vendors for DJ services for pre-game festivities, family festivals, weddings, receptions, and more!

-M3 Music Group remains busy creating music, discovering local talent, and serving up DJ services throughout PA, MD, DC & VA.
+While excited about its new projects, M3 continues hustling by creating music, discovering and signing local talent, and serving up DJ services throughout PA, MD, DC & VA.